grommet/grommet/src/js/components/Tabs/README.md

 **global.borderSize**

-The size of the border Expects `string`.
+The size of the border.
+Expects `string`.

 Defaults to